LucaCanali/Miscellaneous/Performance_Testing/Test_CPU_parallel_Python/README.md

   - Compare CPU load and scalability across systems
     - Note that when comparing different systems you want to use the same Python and glibc versions, as these can affect the results
   - This is not a benchmark but rather a tool to generate CPU load and measure the scalability of the CPU on a system

+### Notes
+- The tool will produce as output the measurement of the job execution time as a function of the number of parallel workers.
+- When run in full mode, the script will run a range of tests and output a cvs file with the measured values.
+- This folder contains also example Data collected with the tool and Jupyter notebooks used to analyze the data.
+- See also the Rust version of this tool: [Test_CPU_parallel_Rust](../Test_CPU_parallel_Rust)

 ### How to install and run [**test_CPU_parallel.py**](test_CPU_parallel/test_CPU_parallel.py) for load testing:
   - Local install: